keltia/octopress/source/_posts/2014-10-14-human-behaviour.md

 In one case, it is a part of the gaming crowd going berserk against women that do [serious gaming](https://imgur.com/0o1uOPx) (like they like to think they do) or even some who do write games (See [this](https://twitter.com/Spacekatgal/status/520727151503757313), [Brianna's story](https://twitter.com/Spacekatgal/status/520739878993420290) and [here](http://venturebeat.com/2014/10/10/game-developer-brianna-wu-leaves-home-after-receiving-death-threats-for-speaking-out-in-support-of-women/)).

-In the other, it is part of the [InfoSec](https://en.wikipedia.org/wiki/Information_security) crowd doing the same, verbally if not physically abusing women that speak up.
+In the other, it is part of the {% wp Information_security "InfoSec" %} crowd doing the same, verbally if not physically abusing women that speak up.
 Trying to push women away from this industry.
-Just look how [Kevin Mitnick](https://en.wikipedia.org/wiki/Kevin_Mitnick) threathened to [call Randi's boss](https://twitter.com/freebsdgirl/status/518627837020884993) and make her lose her job.
+Just look how {% wp Kevin_Mitnick %} threathened to [call Randi's boss](https://twitter.com/freebsdgirl/status/518627837020884993) and make her lose her job.
 Of course, being the courageous individual he is, he deleted the tweets afterward (sorry, the Internet does not forget).

 That has to stop.
 This is insane.